Best red light therapy for skin: Benefits and what you can expect

 iRESTORE Illumina Face Mask proved to be one of the most comfortable RLT devices for facial skincare.
 Due to this, it’s easy to include it in your everyday routine.
 Besides, we found it to be quite user-friendly, so you shouldn’t encounter any issues, even if it’s your first RLT device.

 iRESTORE Illumina uses wavelengths often associated with potential skin improvements and reduced inflammation.
 As a result, using this mask may benefit your skin.
+There’s also blue light, so it’s suitable for acne support.
 However, keep in mind that you’ll likely need to use the mask regularly, and even then, the effects will probably be subtle.

-We believe that iRESTORE Illumina is a good choice if you’re looking for a simple, comfortable RLT device.
-However, if you’re new to red light therapy, you might find cheaper options.
+We believe that iRESTORE Illumina is a good choice if you’re looking for a simple, comfortable RLT device that may help with acne management.

 Solawave 4-in-1 Red Light Therapy Wand